 The problems caused by Prohibition became very obvious.
 But another helped repeal.

 The economic Depression of the 1930s caused a sharp decline in tax revenues.
-People reasoned that legalizing the production and sale of alcohol would generate taxes.
+People thought that legalizing the production and sale of alcohol would generate taxes.
 And not only on the alcohol itself.
-Taxes would come from the the materials of production.
+Taxes would come from labor and the materials of production.

 More and more residents decided that the promises prohibition were false.
-They called for the repeal of the Noble Experiment of prohibition.
+They called for the repeal of the Noble Experiment.

 IV.
 Resources: Prohibition in Arkansas

-Johnson, B. John Barleycorn Must Die.
-The War against Drink in Arkansas.
-Fayetteville: U AR Press.
+- Johnson, B. John Barleycorn Must Die.
+The War against Drink in AR.

-The Ku Klux Klan (KKK) had strongly supported prohibition in Arkansas.
+The Ku Klux Klan (KKK) had strongly supported prohibition in the state.
 As it did elsewhere.